SivilTaram/dl4c.github.io/callforpapers.md

 ##### **Dual submission**

-We accept:
+We accept submissions of the following types:

 1. Fully original work not submitted elsewhere.
 2. Work that is submitted elsewhere and is still under review.
 If you submit, make sure you are not violating the submission guidelines and anonymity requirements of the other venue(s).
-3. Work that has been rejected at ICRL 2022.
+3. Work that has been rejected at ICLR 2022.

-4. Work that has been accepted at ICRL 2022.
+Furthermore, for authors of work accepted at ICLR 2022 who wish to promote their work at DL4C, we will be happy to consider a dual submission.
 The DL4C organizers will decide if the work is going to be cross-listed on the DL4C website.
 The decision is based solely on relevance to DL4C; there will not be a review process for the work.
-Such submissions are exempt from spotlighting, and a poster slot is negotiable upon request.
+Such submissions are exempt from spotlighting, and a poster slot is available upon request.
 Please [contact us](/contactus).

+##### **How do I submit a paper?**

+Go to [https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C](https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C) and click on the "ICLR 2022 Workshop DL4C Submission" button.

+Authors of papers accepted at ICLR 2022 and who wish to submit their work to the workshop do so by [contacting us](/contactus) via email.

 ##### **Are we allowed to submit a paper with an appendix?**

 Yes, you can submit an appendix but reviewers will be instructed to only review the first 8 pages excluding references.

-##### **How do I submit a paper?**

-Go to [https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C](https://openreview.net/group?id=ICLR.cc/2022/Workshop/DL4C) and click on the "ICLR 2022 Workshop DL4C Submission" button.

-Authors of papers accepted at ICRL 2022 and who wish to submit their work to the workshop do so by [contacting us](/contactus) via email.

 ##### **How do I submit a poster?**